Plastic surgeon who attempted to murder fellow doctor is jailed for life

 The victim woke up when Brooks smashed through his conservatory, and went downstairs where his feet “felt a bit damp” from the petrol before he felt a “blow to his body”.

-The court was told Brooks had also thrown petrol up the stair walls while Mr Perks’ wife Bev and youngest son Henry were sleeping upstairs.
+The court was told Brooks had also thrown petrol up the stair walls while Mr Perks’s wife Bev and youngest son Henry were sleeping upstairs.

 The defendant was found asleep on a garden bench later that morning when he was taken to hospital for injuries to his hand, and was arrested.